Activiti/activiti-7-developers-guide/12factor.md

 ## \#3 - Dependency management

-Activiti and Activiti Cloud dependencies are managed in a central repository to have a clear understanding g of which underlying frameworks versions are used.
+Activiti and Activiti Cloud dependencies are managed in a central repository to have a clear understanding of which underlying frameworks versions are used.

 ## \#4 - Design, build, release, run